 Thesis research projects involving human subjects must receive ethics approval from one of the Ethics Review Boards at Dalhousie (or, as applicable, an Ethics Review Board in the institution where research will be undertaken).
-Most MLIS theses research projects will be submitted to the Social Sciences and Humanities Ethics Review Board for approval.
+Most MI theses research projects will be submitted to the Social Sciences and Humanities Ethics Review Board for approval.

 Further details about ethics review are available on the Research Services website.

 Students enrolled in a thesis are eligible to apply for Travel Grants through the Faculty of Graduate Studies.

 You must register for one of the following:

 - INFO 9000.12 Thesis: Register for this course if you are a FUNDED (e.g. SSHRC Award) thesis-option MI student.

 - INFO 9000.06 x/y Thesis: Register for this course if you are a regular thesis-option MI student.

 - INFO 9003.00 Thesis Continuing: MI students who do not complete their thesis during the INFO 9000x/y terms must register for INFO 9003.00 in each term until their thesis is complete.

 - REGN 9999.01: INFO 9003.00 registrants must also register for REGN 9999 in every term until completion.

 Please note: Although INFO 9003.00 has no credit weight, fees are associated with Thesis continuing.